-Welcome to the registration process for the 2024-2025 school year.
+Welcome to the registration process for the 2025-2026 school year.
 This process is vital for you and your parents.
 During the next several months you will be making decisions regarding your education that assist your path in work and life.
 This course guide is designed to help you and your parents choose courses that will influence your future.
 As you proceed with the registration process, we encourage you to think about long-range planning and keep your options open.
 You should develop a program of study that will allow you flexibility and adjustment as your career focus becomes clear.

-All high school students must have 23 credits to graduate: 4 English credits, 3 math credits, 3 social studies credits, 3 science credits, 1.5 physical education credits, .5 credit health, .5 credit personal finance, 7.5 credits of electives.
+All high school students must have 23 credits to graduate: 4 English credits, 3 math credits, 3 social studies credits, 3 science credits, 1.5 physical education credits, .5 credit health, .5 credit careers, .5 credit personal finance, 7 credits of electives.
 In addition, all students must pass the State of Wisconsin mandated civics exam and develop an Academic & Career Plan (ACP) that culminates with mock interviews their senior year.
-Starting with the Class of 2021, community service hours became a requirement of the ACP, and a graduation requirement.
-In addition, all students must pass the Civics Test which is a State of WI graduation requirement.
+Twenty-five hours of community service is a graduation requirement and a part of our Academic and Career Plan (ACP).